Interactive Nature Trail

 Keep to the marked paths

-When walking the trail, please be mindful that we are a working Hospice with patients, families and staff on site at all times.
+When accessing the trail, please be mindful that we are a working Hospice with patients, families and staff on site at all times.
 Please, therefore do not stray from the clearly marked trail.

 Parking